-Use this set to help your students create beautiful little angel cards, and includes a printable template for 3 different designs.
+Use this free download to help your students create beautiful little angel cards.
+It includes a printable template for three different designs.

 Make a traditional fairytale gingerbread house with your students ready for Christmas.

-The set includes printable templates.
+The download includes printable templates.
 Make in small groups or as a class, your students will love this bake and will allow them to be creative at the same time.

-Make a unique layered Christmas bauble card suitable for older children.
-The set includes a printable template page.
+Make a unique layered Christmas bauble card.
+Suitable for older children, the download includes a printable template page.

 Let your students colour in the bauble pieces and layer them together to make a great card for them to take home.